Are you looking to convert bootable USB to an ISO Image file in Windows 10?

 Conclusion

-If you liked this post, Don’t forget to share this with your friends on your favorite social media platform.
+If you liked this post, don’t forget to share it.

 works like a charm fantastic software